will118/EPL-DB/README.md

 ### Work in Progress

-What I'm doing next, in order (at least in theory):
+What I'm doing next, in order:

+- Refactoring
 - Angular/Front End

-> Encoding problem: Status - FIXED.
+- Tests

 ### Tests